 Dashboard tiles in Power BI

 A tile is a snapshot of your data, pinned to the dashboard by a designer.
-A tile can be created from a report, dataset, dashboard, the Q&A question box, Excel, SQL Server Reporting Services (SSRS), and more.
+Designers can create tiles from a report, dataset, dashboard, the Q&A question box, Excel, SQL Server Reporting Services (SSRS), and more.
 This screenshot shows many different tiles pinned to a dashboard.

 Besides tiles pinned from reports, designers can add standalone tiles directly on the dashboard using Add tile.
 Standalone tiles include: text boxes, images, videos, streaming data, and web content.